Jaeson-gram/Jaeson-gram/README.md

 - 👋 Hi, I’m @Jaeson-gram
 - 👀 I’m interested in mobile dev, AI(robotics, ML, IoT, embedded syss), lil bit in web. wierd ry?
+I just love creating, with all that I have and am
-- 🌱 I’m currently learning csharp
+- 🌱 C# Developer, looking to learn Assembly Language(s) and Delphi (Object Pascal) next
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to collaborate, open for hiring (remote or onsite)
 - 📫 twitter: @O_Jey3, Instagram: @jey_son_

 <!---